Contrabass saxophone: Construction

-The saxophones in Sax's 1846 patent are only folded a maximum of three times, which necessarily requires the lower saxophones (from the baritone downwards) to be progressively taller.
+The saxophones in Sax's 1846 patent are only folded a maximum of three times, which necessarily requires the lower saxophones (from the baritone, downwards) to be progressively taller.
 The contrabass saxophone follows this pattern, bending upwards at the mouthpiece neck, then bending 180° at the top, and 180° again at the base of the instrument in order to orient the bell upwards and outwards.
 With a tubing length of nearly 16 feet, the contrabass is approximately 2 m tall.
 The tubax, developed by German instrument maker Benedikt Eppelsheim in the late 1990s, is a modern solution to this unwieldiness which adds a fourth bend, similar to the layout of a contrabass sarrusophone.
-This allows the E♭ tubax to cover the same range as the contrabass saxophone, yet stand only 114 cm high, comparable to the baritone saxophone.
+This allows the E tubax to cover the same range as the contrabass saxophone, yet stand only 114 cm high, comparable to the baritone saxophone.
 Brazilian saxophone makers have also designed compact contrabasses for use in churches, such as J'Élle Stainer's Stainerfone.

-Although still rare and expensive, at least four manufacturers now produce contrabass saxophones: Benedikt Eppelsheim (inventor and producer of the tubax), Milan-based instrument maker Romeo Orsi (on request), and Brazil saxophone makers J’Élle Stainer and Galassine.
+Although still rare and expensive, at least two manufacturers still produce contrabass saxophones: the German Benedikt Eppelsheim and Brazilian J'Élle Stainer.